ayussh-2/NetflixClone/README.md

 - **TMDB API:** The Movie Database API provides access to a vast collection of movie data, including details, images, and more.
 - **IMDb API:** The Internet Movie Database API allows access to IMDb's extensive database of movies, TV shows, actors, and more.

-## NOTE: IN SOME CASE MIGHT NEED TO USE VPN TO ACCESS TMDB
 ## Features

 1. **Search Functionality:** Users can search for movies using keywords or titles.